-Medical Benefits Chart Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening In-Network: A one-time screening ultrasound for people at risk.
+Medical Benefits Chart Services that are covered for you What you must pay when you get these services In-Network: A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture for chronic low back pain In-Network: Covered services include: \$35 copaymentSpecialist's Office Up to 20 visits per year for Medicare beneficiaries under the following circumstances:
+Acupuncture for chronic low back pain In-Network: Covered services include: \$30 copayment - Specialist's Office Up to 20 visits per year for Medicare beneficiaries under the following circumstances: